CoHogan1/Color-game/README.md

 # Project #1: The Game

 ## Attendance
-We will be holding stand ups with instructors at 6:45PM EST (Tuesday/Wednesday) and 11:00AM EST (Saturday) to have a daily check on the progress your application.
+We will be holding stand ups with instructors at **6:45PM EST (Tuesday/Wednesday) and 11:00AM EST (Saturday)** to have a daily check on the progress your application.

-There are no full day classes during project weeks, but we expect you to be working on your project from at least 6:30PM - 10:45PM EST (Tues/Wed) and at least 10AM - 6PM EST (Sat) during class days and be available during that time for TA hours or any meetings with instructors as needed.
-You are STILL required to show up to Outcomes at 10:00 AM EST on Wednesday during project weeks.
+There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM EST (Tues/Wed)** and at least **10AM - 6PM EST (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
+You are STILL required to show up to Outcomes at 10:00 AM EST on Wednesday during project weeks.(fix this)

 We also will **still have some attendance checks** during project week, as follows: